schmupu/ioBroker.asterisk/README.md

 For starting the asterisk server type */etc/init.d/asterisk start* Now you have to connect ioBroker with the asterisk server.
 If the ioBroker and the asterisk server use as IP adress 192.168.1.2 you have to configure this IP and the port, username and password from the */etc/asterisk/manager.conf*.
+You have enter a path for temporary audio files.
+This path must be accessible and authorized for Asterisk and ioBroker.

 ![Iobroker1](admin/iobroker1.png)